top of page

 About Me

 Hannah Gaber is a photographer, video producer, and Pulitzer Prize-winning journalist.
-She is passionate about exploring the world, connecting with people and striving to understand them, their cultures and their history.
-Her work in photography and journalism are expressions of this curiosity, and her deep desire to share what she learns with those who also wonder constantly about the world.
+She is passionate about exploring the world, connecting with people and striving to understand them, their culture and their history.
+Her work in photography and journalism are expressions of this curiosity, and her deep desire to share what she learns with those who also wonder about the world.

 • Facebook Basic Black